Why take part in psychotherapy?

 My role is to hold the “frame” of the therapeutic relationship.
 This means that I will listen closely to what you feel and bring in with you to share in our work together, and find ways to reflect with you on the material you bring.
 We will work deeply at the level of the nervous system, your attachment patterns and your family of origin – to invite change slowly, deeply and gradually.
-I will be alert to the recurring themes that arise in different parts of your life and together we will explore what meanings you make of the relationships, past and present, in your life.
+I will be alert to the recurring relational and somatic themes that arise in different parts of your life and together we will explore what meanings you make of the relationships, past and present, in your life.
 As time goes on we will start to more easily notice where these themes and meanings arise, how they impact your life and how you respond.
 We may even notice how these themes and meanings can creep into our relationship – which is great because if they are alive between us we can work with them in real time.
 I will also focus the session drawing in themes and ideas from other sessions so that we can start to put the pieces together.

 What kind of commitment do I need to make?

 Psychotherapy is an ongoing, regular process that involves the development of a solid therapeutic relationship.
 In order to develop the trusting relationship necessary to do this work it is important that we meet with regular frequency on an ongoing basis.
 Once we have established that we will work together, I would suggest making a commitment to the frequency and times of the sessions.
 Psychotherapy is more effective when the sessions are regularly attended.

 How much will I be expected to reveal?